unmade/am-date-picker/README.md

 bower install angular-material-date-picker --save
 ```

-In your `index.html` file, include the data picker module and style sheet
+In your `index.html` file, include the date picker module and style sheet

 ```html
 <!-- style sheet -->